Can a minor get a domestic relationship PPO?

-If you are a minor (under 181) you can get a PPO with the assistance of a "next friend."
-The "next friend" can be a parent or other trusted adult over the age of 18 who will file for the PPO on your behalf.
-If you are between the ages of 14 - 17, you may be able to appoint a "next friend" to file on your behalf.
-If you are 13 or younger, then the court will appoint a "next friend" for you.2 However, unemancipated children are not eligible to file for a domestic relationship PPO against a parent.3
+If you are a minor, under 181, you can get a PPO with the assistance of a “next friend.”
+The “next friend” can be a parent or other trusted adult over the age of 18 who will file for the PPO on your behalf.
+If you are between the ages of 14 - 17, you may be able to appoint a “next friend” to file on your behalf.
+If you are 13 or younger, then the court will appoint a “next friend” for you.2 However, you cannot get a domestic relationship PPO against your parent unless you are emancipated.3

-It is best to contact the clerk of court in your area or a local domestic violence organization for more information on how a minors gets a personal protection orders.
-Depending on the county the process and forms may be different, but the law is the same.
-For a list of local organizations in your area, please go to MI Advocates and Shelters page under the Places that Help tab on the top of this page.
+You may want to contact the clerk of court in your area or a local domestic violence organization for more information on getting a personal protection order as a minor.
+Depending on the county, the process or the forms may be different, but the law is the same.
+For a list of local organizations in your area, please go to MI Advocates and Shelters page.
 For a list of courthouses, please go to MI Courthouse Locations.

 1 MCR 3.702(6)